AscentTracker/AsTra/README.md

 displays each ascent as a curve, height versus time.
 You can select which ascents are visible, zoom in with mouse etc.

-I will publish all software and support files in late July, 2014.
+I will publish all software and support files in August, 2014.

-* Contact: ascend dot tracker at gmail dot com *
+*Contact: ascend dot tracker at gmail dot com*

 From an idea to a wearable device
 ---------------------------------